Brown-headed Cowbird

 Common Grackle

-Grackles are significantly larger with much longer, keel-shaped tails and heavier, hooked bills.
+Grackles are much larger with much longer, wedge-shaped tails and iridescent purple/blue heads rather than brown.

 Frequently Asked Questions